Cisco Compliance Audit

 11) Credential Chain and Operator Experience¶

-Credential handling follows a strict lookup order: keyring, environment variables, then prompt.
+Credential handling follows a strict lookup order: .env file, keyring, environment variables, then prompt.

 Why this design¶